xho95/xho95.github.io/_projects/_Swift/2017-02-22-A-Swift-Tour.md

 occupations["Jayne"] = "Public Relations"
 ```

-To create an empty array or dictionary, use the initializer syntax.
+To create an empty array or dictionary, use the initializer syntax. [^initializer]

 ```swift
 let emptyArray = [String]()